iot-salzburg/dtz_sensorthings-server/README.md

 ./stop_gost.sh
 ```

-The service will be deployed on node il071 only and can be reached with:
+The service will be deployed on a worker node in the il07X swarm using the shared glusterFS directory `/mnt/glusterfs/dtz/gost/postgresql/` and is available under:

 http://192.168.48.71:8082 or
 http://192.168.48.71:8082/v1.0/Datastreams